saiteza/Google_Analytics/README.md

  >>Now You can add custom Variables in tags.
  >>You can Enable Built-In Variables by selecting configure in Configure Built-In Variables section .

- After doing all Development Click on submit
+ After Completed all Development Click on submit